AdobeDocs/audience-manager.en/help/using/overview/accessibility-in-aam.md

 ---
-description: Accesibility refers to a series of features that make a software product usable, with as little effort as possible from users with various disabilities, such as visual, auditory, cognitive, motor, or other kind.
+description: Accessibility refers to a series of features that make a software product usable, with as little effort as possible from users with various disabilities, such as visual, auditory, cognitive, motor, or other kind.
-seo-description: Accesibility refers to a series of features that make a software product usable, with as little effort as possible from users with various disabilities, such as visual, auditory, cognitive, motor, or other kind.
+seo-description: Accessibility refers to a series of features that make a software product usable, with as little effort as possible from users with various disabilities, such as visual, auditory, cognitive, motor, or other kind.
 seo-title: Accessibility in Audience Manager
 solution: Audience Manager
 title: Accessibility in Audience Manager